saw-projects/Soft-Phone/backend/README.md

 Flask-based backend server for the Softphone application, handling Twilio integration, real-time events, and communication logging.

+There is modified user-interface based off of the backend provide by Twilio at https://github.com/TwilioDevEd/voice-javascript-sdk-quickstart-python?tab=readme-ov-file.
+The modified user interface is very basic and only for testing.
+A more complete and robust user interface is in progress, and can be found in the frontend folder.

 ## Setup

 1. Create and activate a virtual environment: